Lead Times Variability and Supply Chain Resilience

 We are lucky that only 2 out of 5 cut-offs have been missed.

-Now, let us deep dive into each leg of transportation to find the root causes.
+Now, let us deep-dive into each leg of transportation to identify the root causes.

 Loading Lead Time